 Our IPS Agency Plan describes how we comply with the IPS requirements of the FOI Act.

 Who we are and what we do

 Details of our organisational structure, our objects, functions and purposes, priorities, governance, finances and more are available in our most recent Annual Report.
 The Index of Statutory Requirements at the back provides a roadmap for easily finding some of these items and more.

 - Further information about our governance is set out here.

 - The Export Finance and Insurance Corporation Act 1991 (Cth) is our enabling legislation.

 - Further information about what we do is set out here.

-- Our organisational structure is also set out here.
+- Our organisational structure is set out in our Annual Report here.